 A lot of startups believe they are keeping focus and setting clear KPIs, but in reality, they lack a proper goal-setting framework with actionable steps, reachable outcomes, and team alignment.

-That's why OKRs have been gaining more popularity among startup communities.
+That's why OKRs (Objectives and Key Results) have been gaining more popularity among startup communities.
 OKRs for startups is a goal-setting framework that helps you single out and prioritize areas of focus and break down a bigger strategy into actionable, measurable steps.

 Do OKRs actually work?